 - 1. The height of the front of your base/rail from the top of the barrel - 2.
-The height of your rings from the top of the rail to centerline - 3.
-The outside diameters of the bell of the scope (not the size of the objective objective bell diameter side view of scope
+The height of your rings from the top of the rail to the centerline - 3.
+The outside diameters of the bell of the scope (not the size of the objective)